This post may contain affiliate links. Please see my disclosure policy for details.

 Granite Tor / Cheesewring

-When you’re walking towards it on the moor, it keeps gradually getting bigger and when you’re stood next to it you can really see just how tall it is.
+When you’re walking towards it on the moor, it keeps gradually getting bigger and when you’re standing next to it you can really see just how tall it is.

-The Cheesewring pile is around 20 foot tall, that’s four times bigger than me!
+The Cheesewring pile is around 20 feet tall, that’s four times bigger than me!
 So, it’s safe to say I felt small.